MBSC - Figure Skating Programs

 Skaters should arrive to the rink dressed warmly, but also dressed appropriately for figure skating (no hoodies or messy hair, etc.) Avoid clothing or hairstyles that need constant adjusting (i.e.: pulling up shirts or playing with ponytails, etc…).
 We would like all skaters to wear the stretch-knit type gloves as opposed to ski gloves or mittens.
 It is a good idea to keep a few pairs in their skate bag as they may get wet and cold while practicing new jumps, etc. Snug fitting warm-up jackets are recommended, as most of our skating will occur in the Jim Lind Arena, which is quite cold.

 Parents are welcome to observe our on-ice programs from the viewing stands.
 However, it is important that while your child is training they remain focused on their skating.
 The only time skaters should leave the ice is to use the washroom, or if they have hurt themselves and need a few minutes to recover.
 Unless skaters are hurt we ask that they do not interact with parents until after the practice session is complete.
-The same guideline regarding parent interaction also applies to all off-ice classes, when it is required that off-ice classes be run in the Jim Lind arena lobby we ask that parents provide sufficient room for the class to be conductedin a way that limits distractions to the skaters.
+The same guideline regarding parent interaction also applies to all off-ice classes, when it is required that off-ice classes be run in the Jim Lind arena lobby we ask that parents provide sufficient room for the class to be conducted in way that limits distractions to the skaters.
 The off-ice facilities in our building are limited so your cooperation in this regard is much appreciated and will only help our coaches to run more effective classes for the skaters.

 For safety we ask that if skaters are required to leave the ice they inform a coach before leaving the ice surface.